YiyaoShan/Documentation/DocEN.md

 In order to use e-Box as a Document Consumer, your enterprise must accept the terms of use for Document Consumer in your [**e-Box**](https://www.eboxenterprise.be/).
 Go to the section **Document Consumer** in the menu ***Gestion e-Box***/ ***Beheer e-Box***.
 You'll have to read the terms of use for Document Consumer, ***scroll to the end*** of the complete terms of use and accept the terms of use.
 Only **after the acceptation** can your enterprise create a technical account, which allows you to consult your messages as a Document Consumer.

-### 1.3 Creating a Webservice account in ChaMan
+### 1.3 Creating a Webservice REST account in ChaMan
-The AM/co-AM should now create a Webservice account in [ChaMan](https://chaman.socialsecurity.be/).
+The AM/co-AM should now create a Webservice REST account in [ChaMan](https://chaman.socialsecurity.be/).
 To do this, follow the steps below:
-1.Connect yourself to your enterprise, then click on *Ajouter un compte Webservice*/*Een Webservice account toevoegen*.
+1. Connect yourself to your enterprise, then click on *Ajouter un compte Webservice*/*Een Webservice account toevoegen*.
-2.Choose 'REST' as type and give a name to your account.
+2. Choose 'REST' as type and give a name to your account.
-3.Select **DocConsumer e-Box Enterprise**, upload your certificate and give it a name.
+3. Select **DocConsumer e-Box Enterprise**, upload your certificate and give it a name.
 The certificate to be used must be a **X.509 certificate**.
 Any official issuer is acceptable.
-Please avoid using a self-signed certificate.
-Make sure you follow the [expected format](https://dev.eboxenterprise.be/docs/common/x509_certificate).
-4.Click on *Valider*/*Bevestigen*.
+4. Click on *Valider*/*Bevestigen*.
-5.After the validation, you can find your **OAuth client ID** under the section *Webservices Account*.
+5. After the validation, you can find your **OAuth client ID** under the section *Webservices Account*.

 ![Diagram Add ChaMan account](https://github.com/YiyaoShan/Documentation/blob/main/AjoutCOMPTEWS.png)